 On 15 March over 1.6 million students from over 300 cities all over the world took to the streets on the first ever global climate strike.
 Students called on world leaders to act now to address the climate crisis and save their future.

 The Social Change Agency spoke to 15-year-old climate striker Rebekah from London about the climate movement, inter-generational fairness, power structures and more.
-You can listen to the podcast here.
+You can listen to the full podcast below.

 Can you tell us a bit about why you decided to join it, and what you’ve done so far?